Skip to content

 • WA Greens (incl.
 Jess Beckerling MLC)

-• WA Labor (key committee members)
+• WA Labor (committee members)

 • Legislative Council Members (Standing Committees)